Sustainability Achievements at Clark

 The scope of this initial inventory includes greenhouse gas emissions for three calendar years, 2004 through 2006, derived from heat energy, generated electricity and heat, purchased electricity, solid waste, and refrigerants.

 The major sources of greenhouse gas emissions are the operation of our steam heat boilers and the cogeneration plant, as well as the operation of power plants generating the electricity consumed on campus.
 Data on fossil fuel use in the operation of the boilers and the cogeneration plant, along with data on electricity consumption and estimates on the fuel mix used in generating electricity in this region, are converted in our emissions calculator into metric tons of carbon dioxide equivalent.
 Between 2004 and 2006, total (gross) emissions decreased by 9.6 percent, from 14,155 MT CO2e to 12,802 MT CO2e.
 The decrease is largely explained by reductions in thermal energy use throughout the period as well as the reduction in electricity consumption in 2006.

 Based on the baseline inventory performance regular use of cogeneration in the current configuration contributes more greenhouse gas emissions than would occur if Clark purchased all of its electricity and used the boilers to generate all the needed heat.
-Although electricity generation through the cogen engine is more carbon efficient than electricity supplied through the grid for our region, the generation of steam heat and hot water during the last three years was far less carbon efficient than the on-campus boilers.
-While use of the cogen engine during this period has presented substantial financial savings, the underutilization of the waste heat effectively rendered the operation more carbon intensive.
+Although electricity generation through the cogen engine is more carbon efficient than electricity supplied through the grid for our region, the generation of steam heat and hot water during the last three years was far less carbon-efficient than the on-campus boilers.
+While the use of the cogen engine during this period has presented substantial financial savings, the underutilization of the waste heat effectively rendered the operation more carbon-intensive.